f5devcentral/f5-agility-labs-threat-stack/docs/class1/App_Infra_Protect.rst

 Alert Lifecycle
 ^^^^^^^^^^^^^^^^

 The following rule shows a Severity 1 event, where the Alert is reporting that Ptrace activity has been noted.
-As a Severity 1, the Threat Stack Cloud Security PlatformⓇ (CSP) uses machine learning (ML) to highlight occurrences of the event within 30 days.
+As a Severity 1, the Application Infrastructure ProtectionⓇ (CSP) uses machine learning (ML) to highlight occurrences of the event within 30 days.
 This is called Alert Context.

 For more information as to why watch a Ptrace syscall, here is the MITRE ATT&CKS take on the subject: https://attack.mitre.org/techniques/T1055/008/